Here are our best travel gifts for kids like ours and travellers like us.

 The beauty of these trunki bags isn’t just in their wheels and the way little ones can pull them along behind them.
 They also make a perfect seat for tired legs in check in queues.
 They come in many colours and characters, see above.

 What boy ( and often girl, I love mine) doesn’t want a pen knife?
 If you’re going to get one why not get an iconic Swiss Army knife?
-Victorinox Swiss Army Super Tinker Pocket Knife.
 We have 3 Swiss Army knives with us, my husband says both of his are essential and of course mine is, it has the cork-screw!
 You can find a very ladylike Swiss Army knife with a corkscrew here.
 Shame it’s not pink.

-I absolutely LOVE these things.
+I absolutely LOVE travel organisers, from the above model for leads, passports, personal items, USB sticks, you name it, to the new generation of flat travel wash bags.
+Brands like BUBM and Ebags are creating stylish, light, genuinely useful products for today’s traveller..
 Mine go everywhere with me, on planes, trains, buses and in my handbag every time I leave the house.
 We have a full post on travel organisers here, including storage for toiletries, electronics, i pads, documents and passports, or you can click the image above to go to Amazon.
-The two brands we use are Bubm and e-bags.

 If you know a child who loves books a Kindle is essential travel gear.
 I preloaded ours with kids’ books before we left, picture story books for little Boo (6), reading books for D (8) including the whole Harry Potter series ( books or book vouchers for Kindle make a great gift, too), it has seen a lot of use, particularly on buses and trains.
 We have a Kindle Paperwhite, 6″ ( click through to see latest special offers, this version is often on sale) because it’s easier on the children’s eyes than other reading devices, I love being able to enlarge the text for my elderly eyes too.
 The battery life is amazing, it’s small, light and easy to carry.
 I want a reading device that’s purely for reading, if it plays games too, there would be a whole lot less reading going on.